Generating cosmological perturbations in non-singular Horndeski cosmologies: Horndeski models with power-law contraction

 For $0<\chi<1$, the mode is effectively subhorizon at early times (in the sense that the effective Hubble time scale $|t|$ is greater than the period of oscillations $d \cdot |t|^\chi/ (u_S k)$), so it is adequately described within the WKB approximation.
 At later times, the mode is superhorizon; in what follows we consider the case \be 2\mu - 3 \chi >0 \; , \ee in which the superhorizon mode experiences the Hubble friction and freezes out.
 The horizon exit occurs at time $t_f (k)$ when \be \frac{2\mu - 3\chi}{|t_f|} \sim \frac{u_{S} k}{d |t_f|^{ \chi}}\;,\nonumber \ee i.e.,

 Thus, once the parameters of the theory are chosen in such a way that $1> \chi >0$, $2\mu - 3 \chi >0$, the perturbations are generated in a straightforward way, {\it provided that the weak coupling regime occurs all the way down to $|t| \sim |t_f|$}.

-We outline the calculation in Appendix B, and here we give the results for the power spectra:
+Let us also discuss a constraint that has to do with the Belinsky--Khalatnikov--Lifshitz phenomenon \cite{Lifshitz:1963ps, Belinsky:1970ew,Belinskii:1972sg}.
+In our model this phenomenon manifests itself in the behavior of superhorizon tensor (and also scalar) modes in the contracting Universe: in the BKL case, one of the two solutions for a superhorizon mode of given conformal momentum grows as $t$ increases and diverges in the formal limit $t \to 0$, while another solution stays constant in time.
+This means that the Universe becomes strongly anisotropic and inhomogeneous at late times, which is undesirable (see, e.g., Ref.~\cite{Erickson:2003zm} for discussion).
+In order to avoid BKL, one makes sure that the time-dependent superhorizon solution decays, instead of growing, as $t$ increases towards zero.
+In our framework, the equation of motion for superhorizon perturbation is obtained from \eqref{jan24-22-2a} with spatial derivatives neglected,